alexkim3/pipelineScripts/README.md

 # Introduction
 Hello and welcome to my GitHub repository!
-My name is Alexandra Kim Bui and I'm a developer focused od building UIs and fuctional and pipeline tools for artists and animators.
+My name is Alexandra Kim Bui and I'm a developer focused on building UIs and fuctional and pipeline tools for artists and animators.
 Here you can find my up-to-date projects which I have been working on.
 The projects are made for Autodesk Maya, using Python and PyQt.
 Here is a brief summary of the projects, for more detailed information about a project please visit the assigned folder.